Advice

 7. The seller will sign the transfer documents and pay the costs.
 You will sign your bond and transfer documents.

-11. The Deeds Office will register the property in your name and the seller's bond will be cancelled.
+10. The Deeds Office will register the property in your name and cancel the seller's bond.

 Original documents required